Anthony-Nolan/Atlas/README.md

       migration runner has been known to struggle to cope with large migrations of existing data.
      In such cases the data may need to be manually migrated

+     For the HLA refresh job to complete in a reasonable timeframe, indexes must be removed from the MatchingHlaAt<Locus> tables.
+     Once the job is complete, they should be re-added. https://anthonynolan.atlassian.net/wiki/spaces/NPDWS/pages/541229066/Database+Setup contains a script to re-add the indexes, if the required indexes change then that page should be updated accordingly

 #### Dependencies

 The service has external dependencies on two services, the `DonorService` and `HlaService`.
 By default the configuration points to the